DennisH3/Data-Questers-CANDEV2022/README.md

 Dennis Huynh, Queen's University: Focused on answering all the average questions (author of basic_statistics.ipynb and anova_results.ipynb).
 Calculated the correlations between specified attributes using linear models (author of correlation_test.Rmd).
 Responsible for the GitHub
 Technical skills: Python, R, PowerBI, Tableau, and Git/GitHub

-Joonbum Yang, University of Toronto: Focused on creating the visualizations from the outputs of basic_statistics.ipynb and anova_results.ipynb
+Joonbum Yang, University of Toronto: Focused on creating the visualizations from the outputs of basic_statistics.ipynb,anova_results.ipynb and correlation_test.Rmd.
+Used Rmarkdown specifically for visualization.
 Technical skills: R

 Fangyi Yu, Ontario Tech University: Focused on answering all the questions regarding reassignment of tickets (author of reassignment.ipynb) as well as correlation questions.
 Made visualizations in Excel